marcuspollio/FreeCAD-website/archetypes/news/index.md

   - news
 cover:
   image: relative_path_for_cover_image
-  caption: a cover caption
+  caption: "a cover caption"
-  alt: a cover alternative title
+  alt: "a cover alternative title"
 ---

 # This is a generated news article thanks to the archetype.